TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Experiments

-The detailed results for Shape, Trend, and MLE metrics are presented in Table~\ref{tab:amazon}. \name consistently outperforms all baselines by a substantial margin on both Shape and Trend metrics.
-Specifically, \name reduces the Shape Error by $39.8\%$ and the Trend Error by $85.6\%$ compared to the strongest baseline, LLaDA-8B$_{\text{SFT}}$.
-The results align with the previous section and further confirm \name's superior capacity in maintaining the marginal distributions and complex inter-column dependencies of the original training data, even with the existence of free-form textual fields.
-Regarding predictive utility, \name achieves the best overall performance among all baselines in terms of MLE, which closely approaches the upper bound set by real data.
-This demonstrates that \name's generated text, categorical, and numerical fields effectively preserve label-relevant information.
-Notably, when numerical attributes are excluded, the performance of \name on \textit{MLE (w/o nums)} exhibits a decline consistent with the trend observed in real data.
-This drop indicates that the synthetic numerical features are not merely reproducing marginal column statistics, but are meaningfully coupled with both target labels and other feature modalities, thereby providing substantive value for downstream predictive tasks.
-The suboptimal performance of Qwen2.5-7B$_{\text{SFT}}$ also suggests that autoregressive models struggle to learn the true data distribution when copy-after-seeing shortcuts are unavailable.
+\paragraph{Results.} The results on Amazon and Arxiv are presented in Table~\ref{tab:amazon_arxiv}. \name consistently achieves the best performance across Shape, Trend, and MLE on both datasets.
+Specifically, compared to the strongest baseline, \name reduces Shape Error by $39.8\%$ and $43.7\%$, and Trend Error by $85.6\%$ and $37.1\%$, on Amazon and Arxiv, respectively.
+These results show that \name effectively preserves structured-field marginal distributions and pairwise structured dependencies in real-world datasets that also contain free-form textual fields.
+Regarding downstream utility, \name achieves the best MLE on both datasets, closely approaching the upper bound set by real data.
+This indicates that the generated text, categorical, and numerical fields jointly preserve label-relevant information.
+Notably, when numerical attributes are excluded, \name's performance on \textit{MLE (w/o nums)} exhibits a decline consistent with the trend observed in real data.
+This suggests that the synthetic numerical features are not merely reproducing marginal statistics, but are meaningfully coupled with target labels and other modalities, thereby providing substantive value for downstream predictive tasks.
+Together, these results provide a direct answer to \textbf{Q2}: \name performs strongly on real-world tabular generation tasks involving free-form text, preserving both structured-field fidelity and downstream task-relevant information across modalities.